antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

 ```

 It is a solution to put these two conflicting events into two mdoes.
 They will be activated on different graph modes.
 Dragging operation corresponds to `drag-canvas` in the default mode.
 When user switch the state to brush mode by `graph.setModel('brush')`, the dragging operation will be responsed by `brush-select` instead.
 Refer to [Mode](/en/docs/manual/middle/states/mode) for more information.

+### lasso-select

+- Description: Allows uers to select nodes by drawing a line over or around objects.
+- Configurations:
+  - `type: 'lasso-select'`;
+  - `delegateStyle`: The styles of the marquee.
+It contains four configurations: `fill`、`fillOpacity`、`stroke` and `lineWidth`;
+  - `onSelect(nodes, edges)`: The callback function when selecting a node. `nodes` is the selected ndoes, `edges` is the selected edges;
+  - `onDeselect(nodes, edges)`: The callback function when canceling selections. `nodes` is the deselected ndoes, `edges` is the deselected edges;
+  - `selectedState`: The state of the selected nodes. `'selected'` by default;
+  - `includeEdges`: Whether to select the edges when selecting by brushing. `true` by default. `false` means do not select the edges.
+  - `trigger`: The trigger button for this operation. `'shift'` by default, which means the select by brushing operation will be activated by pressing Shift button.
+Options: `'shift'`, `'ctrl' / 'control'`, `'alt'` and `'drag'`, not case sensitive:
+    - `'shift'`: Select by brushing when Shift is pressed;
+    - `'ctrl' / 'control'`: Select by brushing when Ctrl is pressed;
+    - `'alt'`: Select by brushing when Alt is pressed;
+    - `'drag'`: Select by brushing without any pressed buttons.
+Note that it will conflict with the `drag-canvas`;
+  - `shouldUpdate(e)`: Whether allow the behavior happen on the current manipulated item (e.item).
+See the example below.
+- Related timing events:
+  - `'nodeselectchange'`: Triggered when the set of selected items changed.
+Listened by `graph.on('nodeselectchange', e => {...})`.
+The fields of the parameter `e`:
+    - `e.selectedItems`: The set of selected items after the operation, include `nodes` and `edges`;
+    - `e.select`: A boolean tag to distinguish whether the current operation is select(`true`) or deselect(`false`).

+The  configuration of `lasso-select` behavior is the same as that of `brush-select` behavior.

 ### collapse-expand